Lesson Plan - Get It!

 - How did they adjust after the camps were closed?

-- How would you feel about working and fighting for a country that has just forced your family to give up their home, career, and lifestyle , because they thought you could not be trusted?
+- How would you feel about working and fighting for a country that had forced your family to give up their home, career, and lifestyle because they thought you could not be trusted?